LambdAurora/lambdaurora.github.io/src/tutorials/c/pointer_arithmetic.md

 Pointers points to a memory address, we can say the *value* of a pointer is a number, which represents that memory address.

 This means:
- - we can have a null pointer: `NULL` or `0`, it represents a space of memory that is inaccessible;
+ - we can have a null pointer: `NULL` or `0`, it represents a space of memory that is inaccessible, can be used to represent an invalid return value to tell something bad happened;
  - we can apply mathematical operators to it!

 If pointers were already mind-bending for you, then this part will be even more.